alex-dukhno/alex-dukhno.github.io/aboutme.md

 title: About me
 ---

-My name is Alex.
-I am a software engineer with passion to designing and developing software that brings value to the end users.
+**My name is Alex.
+I am a software developer.**

+I prefer to work on critical parts of software systems.
+I worked on computation pipeline and infrastructure code for distributed on-premise performance system.
+I also developed a service that handles 250K end-users requests.
+I am excited to take responsibility and accountability of a full development cycle for a product - from an idea to a finished product.

+I apply engineering practices such as test-driven development, continues integration and continues deployment to build a product that end-users like.
+This environment helps me quickly dive into new projects and technologies.

-Most of my career I built commercial software in Java.
-However, I have experience of delivering products written in Ruby, JavaScript and Python.
+I have commercial experience of working with Java, Elixir, Ruby, Python and JavaScript programming languages.

+Also, I implement and deliver workshop and training on test-driven development for company engineers.
+Constantly mentor my teammates to be better engineers.

+My mission is to build teams that develop products that users love.

-I am interested in concurrency & distributed systems, functional programming, system programming & operating systems and hardware design.
+My interests are concurrency and distributed systems, functional programming, system programming, and operating systems and hardware design.

 ### Contact me